 In addition to being able to tell where a patient is coming from, it also allows the physician providing the virtual care to help the patient determine where they should receive follow-on, in-person care, if necessary.
 Patients who are linked to one rural hospital can be referred back to that hospital’s network if it makes the most sense.

 While rural hospitals are facing increasing challenges, the importance of staying open for the residents of their community is paramount.
 Telemedicine has proven to be a way forward for many of these hospitals.
-If you are considering telemedicine and would like to learn more about RelyMD, please submit the form below.
-We’re happy to help guide you in the best direction.
+If you are considering telemedicine and would like to learn more about RelyMD, please reach out.